 - Engage with children and young people to make a positive and lasting difference to their lives. - Work with children and young people to help them achieve. - Consult, listen and hear the voices of children and young by providing them opportunities to participate in decisionmaking and influence services. - Use evidence from participation as the basis for improving standards and improving outcomes for children and young people. - Deliver innovative and excellent opportunities to young people through a well-trained and skilled workforce that have access to sufficient resources. - We have a Participation Officer to be the voice and champion of participation.
-We are a qualified AQA center and strive to enhance all of our children, young people and parents (P&C) learning - Children and young people are also consulted about activities and we are developing our 13 plus group in order to create strong relationships and encourage their opinions and ideas in the development of documents used by the service. - We offer NCS activities and residentials. - We encourage our young people to have advocates and independent visitors and explain what they do in the Young Person's Guide.
+We are a qualified AQA center and strive to enhance all of our children, young people and parents (P&C) learning - Children and young people are also consulted about activities and we are developing our 13 plus group in order to create strong relationships and encourage their opinions and ideas in the development of documents used by the service. - We encourage our young people to have advocates and independent visitors and explain what they do in the Young Person's Guide. - We support our children attend activities and residential via independent programmes such as NCS, Duke of Edinburgh etc.